fionaeliza/fionaeliza.github.io/AEMR/README.md

 This project included using the SQL queries I wrote to pull data from a server.
 Then, I used Power BI to create a visual of the data.
+As the dashboard was to be used in a presentation, there are more visuals than needed.